-Bids for Biotoscana Brazil IPO nearly five times supply, sources say
+Biotoscana Brazil IPO raises $417 million, at midpoint of price range

 2 Min Read

-BOGOTA/SAO PAULO (Reuters) - Investors have placed bids worth nearly five times the amount of shares put on sale at the midpoint of a suggested price range for the Brazilian listing of Grupo Biotoscana SA, three people with knowledge of the transaction told Reuters.
+BOGOTA/SAO PAULO (Reuters) - Grupo Biotoscana SA and shareholders on Friday raised 1.34 billion reais ($427 million) with an initial public offering in Brazil at the midpoint of a suggested price range, capping the busiest week in four years for equity offerings in the country.

-Biotoscana, a Colombia-based pharmaceutical company, is selling 40.5 million Brazilian depositary receipts (BDRs) at a suggested price range of 24.50 reais to 28.50 reais.
-The transaction is set to price after the market close on Friday.
+Biotoscana, a Colombia-based pharmaceutical company, sold 50.6 million Brazilian depositary receipts (BDRs) at 26.50 reais each, data from securities regulator CVM showed.

 The transaction underscores the solid demand for a rare regional play in the biotechnological sector.
-It caps the busiest week since mid-February for Brazilian equity offerings.
+Reuters had reported on Friday afternoon that investors had placed bids worth nearly five times the amount of shares on sale, at the midpoint of the suggested price range of 24.50 to 28.50 reais.

-It could also spell good news for reinsurer IRB Brasil Resseguros SA and renewable power firm Omega Geração SA, which are scheduled to list shares on the São Paulo Stock Exchange in coming weeks.
+It also spells good news for reinsure IRB Brasil Resseguros SA and renewable power firm Omega Geração SA, which are scheduled to list shares on the São Paulo Stock Exchange in coming weeks.

 Grupo Carrefour Brasil SA and shareholders on Tuesday placed 5.12 billion reais ($1.6 billion) worth of shares in Brazil's largest initial public offering in four years, though the offering priced at the bottom end of a suggested range.